bittranslateio/bittranslate/README.md

 The validator then evaluates the outputted translations using two Reward Models that are based on the methods from academic papers.

 The subnet has been designed to be able to accommodate numerous translation pairs.
-The initial subnet supports English to Polish and Polish to English.
+The initial subnet supports pairs of languages including English, German, Spanish, Italian, and Polish.
-We have plans to soon support many other languages pairs.
+We have plans to soon support many other languages.
 ![BitTranslate Logo](https://www.bittranslate.io/wp-content/themes/lucrosus-child/assets/images/logos/logo_bitttranslate.svg)

 ## Installation